Last Updated on: 1st October 2023, 08:50 am

 If overeaten, tuna will lead to fatal mercury poisoning.
-Fresh tuna contains more mercury than canned, and Environmental Research explains that light tuna, such as skipjack, contains the least mercury.
+Fresh tuna contains more mercury than canned, and Environmental Research explains that light tuna, such as skipjack, has the least mercury.

 The sodium content in tinned tuna can be fatal.
 If you wish to feed canned tuna to your hermit crabs, always look for a brand that doesn’t contain added salt.

 How To Give Tuna To Hermit Crabs

 Before offering tuna fish to hermit crabs, you must understand the different types:

 Of these fish, always look for a smaller, lighter tuna fish to feed your hermit crabs.

 Skipjack is the safest to manage the risk of mercury.

 Fresh tuna is better for hermit crabs than tinned.
 By getting fresh tuna, you won’t expose the hermit crabs to the hazardous ingredients in brine.